220 Rose Ave., Venice

 You’d never guess that The Tasting Kitchen sits on one of Venice’s busiest thoroughfares: It’s partly because of the fortress-like entrance, and partly because the loft-y, two-floor space revolves around a small grove of transporting olive trees.
 The food—modern Italian by Portland transplant Casey Lane—is excellent, made even better by the comfortable, leather wrapped Eames chairs, welcoming bar area, and always kind and attentive service.
 While it's one of the city's major culinary destinations—and gets really booked—if you walk in at 6, you can generally always get a table, and there are two big communal tables in the bar.
 If you have at least 20 people, you can book their elegant private space upstairs.

 The Butcher’s Daughter LA

 1205 Abbot Kinney Blvd., Venice

 Taking up prime real estate on Abbot Kinney, this beloved NYC spot has finally made it out west.
-And it's not just the east coast transplants that have been lining up for a table in the beautifully turned out dining room (there's also an indoor-outdoor terrace that's pretty perfect for people watching) or a seat at one of two bars, everyone can appreciate the veggie-friendly menu (just brunch, breakfast, and lunch, for now), which includes standbys like avocado toast and breakfast burritos.
+And it's not just East Coast transplants who have been lining up for a table in the beautifully turned-out dining room (there's also an indoor-outdoor terrace that's pretty perfect for people-watching) or a seat at one of two bars; everyone can appreciate the veggie-friendly menu (just brunch, breakfast, and lunch, for now), which includes standbys like avocado toast and breakfast burritos.
 The teeny but well-stocked retail space out front and the cold-pressed juice cooler are welcome little add-ons.

 609 Rose Ave, Venice